 North is the only DPS high school designated as a “DPS Teacher Academy”, proof of the strength and high quality of instruction provided to our students.
-In 2019-2020, 14 student teachers are full-time in many core subject classrooms working with students alongside master teachers.
+Each year, 12-15 student teachers are full-time in many core subject classrooms working with students alongside master teachers.

 Teacher Leadership & Collaboration (TLC) is a leadership model that allows DPS’s best teachers to coach and grow other teachers in their schools while staying true to their first love, teaching their own classroom of kids.

 North High was one of the first schools in DPS to implement TLC (formerly called Differentiated Roles), in 2012.
 It’s a model that is helping North High and other schools become stronger learning organizations and gives our teachers the kind of supports that professionals in other knowledge-based, learning-intensive professions receive.
 With Teacher Leadership and Collaboration, a senior teacher spends part of the day coaching other teachers — observing and sometimes co-teaching with them in their classrooms, providing feedback, and leading collaborative planning among teacher teams — while still getting part of the day to teach themselves.